sst/guide/_chapters/load-the-state-from-the-session.md

     }
   }
   catch(e) {
+    if (e !== 'No current user') {
       alert(e);
     }
+  }

   this.setState({ isAuthenticating: false });
 }
 ```

 All this does is check if a session object is returned.
 If so, then it updates the `isAuthenticating` flag once the process is complete.
+Also, the `Auth.currentSession()` method throws an error `No current user` if nobody is currently logged in.
+We don't want to show this error to users when they load up our app and are not signed in.

 ### Render When the State Is Ready